 The need to minimize upfront costs and accelerate TTM may dictate your first steps.
-Most startups have a short runway to quickly ship and sell product: a mobile app, web platform or online store.
+Most startups have a short runway to quickly ship and sell products: a mobile app, web platform or online store.
 Larger companies with quarterly goals and KPIs should also weigh the time and complexity of CIAM deployments.
 Most IT pros will set CIAM goals to win the most security, privacy and CX gains quickly.

 All companies should consider ease of implementation and future integrations.
-Open source APIs and greater simplicity make a biometric authentication service a top choice.
+Open-source APIs and greater simplicity make a biometric authentication service a top choice.
 Businesses in the EU, for example, may have a short sprint to comply with changes to General Data Protection Regulation (GDPR) standards.
 Transmit Security has helped companies in this exact predicament.

 Identity providers (IdPs) must be able to connect with your current and future applications.
-To simplify and speed integration, look for CIAM tools that support OAuth, SAML and OpenID Connect (OIDC) open source standards.
+To simplify and speed integration, look for CIAM tools that support OAuth, SAML and OpenID Connect (OIDC) open-source standards.
 OIDC 2.0 is designed to be API-friendly for native and mobile apps.
 This alone can make it easy to connect CIAM apps, simplify deployment and create unified experiences.

 5. Improve reliability and scalability